 Concerns about Bitcoin Price Manipulation

-Others clearly saw this decision coming given other departments of the US government concerns and active investigations around Bitcoin price manipulation.
+Others clearly saw this decision coming given the concerns of other departments of the US government and active investigations around Bitcoin price manipulation.

 What's the justification for the rumblings around SEC approving an ETF?